alloc/tusken/readme.md

 This is a vague roadmap.
 Nothing here is guaranteed to be implemented soon, but they will be at some point (contributors welcome).

-- `Database#putBatch` method
-  - like `.batch` but for batching rows (of the same table) into one `INSERT` query until flushed or the size limit is reached
-- transactions
-- query streams
-  - the CLI will detect if `pg-query-stream` is installed
-- `ANY` and `SOME` operators
 - math operators
 - enum types
 - domain types